• Skip to primary navigation

 What is rice pilaf?

 Are you familiar with rice pilaf?
 It’s probably my favorite way to prepare rice, or maybe it’s tied with risotto.
-Let me fill you in if you don’t know exactly what rice pilaf is.
+Who doesn’t love risotto?
+Try my Brown Rice Risotto for a healthier version!

 Rice is considered rice pilaf when it’s been toasted and cooked in aromatics (like the onion and carrot) and then cooked in a seasoned broth.